rackerlabs/support-how-to/content/how-to/getting-started-with-office-365/index.md

 ### Manage and secure user accounts

-To protect your organization's data, we recommend that you configure all user accounts to use multi-factor authentication.
-See  [Manage multi-factor authentication for users in Office 365](/support/how-to/manage-multi-factor-authentication-for-users-in-office-365/).
+To protect your organization's data, we recommend that you configure all user accounts to use multifactor authentication.
+See  [Manage multifactor authentication for users in Office 365](/support/how-to/manage-multifactor-authentication-for-users-in-office-365/).

 ### Configure your domain to receive email